Juakstlomr/Clamtalea/README.md

 <img src="https://cloud.githubusercontent.com/assets/633843/9855504/f30a715c-5b51-11e5-83f3-f4fab03e5459.png" alt="screenshot"/>

-**Cloud torrent** is a a self-hosted remote torrent client, written in Go (golang).
-You start torrents remotely, which are downloaded as sets of files on the local disk of the server, which are then retrievable or streamable via HTTP.
+**CLametla** is a a self-hosted remote  client, written in Go (golang).
+You start dcat remotely, which are downloaded as sets of files on the local disk of the server, which are then retrievable or streamable via HTTP.

 ### Features